Florianberger17/weather_trends/README.md

 in the Munich area over the last 250 years.
 This project has been created with jupyter notebook and was created within as project within the 'data analyst' course at udacity.

+## Datasets
+The datasets 'weather_data_global' and 'weather_data_munich' have been accessed downloaded from a sql database via the udacity page ('https://www.udacity.com/').

 ## Installation
+- Jupyter Notebook
 ### Dependencies
 - Python
 - Numpy
 - Pandas
 - Matplotlib

-## Datasets
-The datasets 'weather_data_global' and 'weather_data_munich' have been accessed downloaded from a sql database via the udacity page ('https://www.udacity.com/').